A builtin ‘integer’ type to represent 64 bit integer numbers.

 string.format function is updated to support integer arguments.

-‘o’, ‘u’, ‘x’ and ‘X’ format specifiers will format integer as an unsigned 64 bit integer number.
+‘o’, ‘u’, ‘x’ and ‘X’ format specifiers will format an integer as an unsigned 64 bit integer number.

 int64_t lua_tointeger64(lua_State *L, int idx, int* isinteger)